keramsey/mysql/README.md

     nano .secrets/mysql_usr
     nano .secrets/mysql_pw
 ```
-       Note: Add desired secret value to each secret file before saving.
-Do not surround values with quotes
+       Note: Add desired secret value to each file before saving - Do not surround values with quotes

 6. Build docker image using 4 build secrets created in step 5 - update image name and tag as needed
 ```sh